Numi2/unchained/README.md

   - Consider anchor-level PoW or define cumulative work as a function of actually selected coins (e.g., sum of −log2(pow_hash/2^256) or equivalent).
   - Enforce minimum non-empty epochs after genesis to prevent empty-epoch grinding, or discount empty epochs in cumulative work.
 - Transaction model
-  - Complete migration to V2 spends; keep V1 only for backward-compat.
+  - V2 spends only.
 Add fees and change outputs or coin-splitting to handle arbitrary amounts and reduce UTXO bloat if values >1 are used.
   - Add replay protection across reorgs: ensure nullifiers remain unique across forks (e.g., commit epoch root or anchor hash into nullifier preimage or nullifier set semantics).
 - Privacy
   - For V1, sender_pk leaks identity.
 Encourage V2 by default and deprecate V1 in networking accept rules over time.